What are measurement tools?

 - Validity: the degree to which an instrument is measuring the thing it claims to measure.
 For example, does a test for student engagement actually measure that, or is it measuring something else, like extroversion or intelligence?

-Further resources about measurement tools:
+Books and articles about measurement tools: